 ~~Our website focuses on the inland population~~

 This population is at high risk of stranding in our very shallow waters.
 Many of our dolphins have stranded several times!

 You can read all about the many strandings on our pages here.

 For how you can help the dolphins please read this page

 Births normally occur during Summer/Autumn ( December to April) and we often see approximately 7 to 10 inland births each year.

 The inland waters of the Peel-Harvey give the dolphins greater protection from predators however they still face many dangers.
 If you live in Mandurah or are interested in helping dolphins make sure you read our page on Dangers and how you can help

-You can now identify the dolphins using the new Dolphin Watch/Estuary Guardians Fin guide!
-This booklet is available from the Mandurah Cruises gift shop at the boardwalk and will help you identify many of our dolphins.
+You can now identify the dolphins using the Dolphin Watch Fin guide!
+This booklet is available free to attendees of our Dolphin Watch and Dolphin Forum events.
+Can't wait?
+The Mandurah Cruises gift shop at the boardwalk also has copies for a donation of $5 towards the next issue.

 JOIN IN ON FACEBOOK!